byt3bl33d3r/CrackMapExec/README.md

   Options for spidering shares

-  --spider FOLDER       Folder to spider --search-content      Enable file content searching --exclude-dirs DIR_LIST
+  --spider FOLDER       Folder to spider
+  --content             Enable file content searching --exclude-dirs DIR_LIST
                         Directories to exclude from spidering --pattern PATTERN     Pattern to search for in folders, filenames and file content (if enabled)